Program description

 Program dates

-In summer 2023, we plan to continue the on-campus in-person program, which will tentatively run for nine weeks from June 5 - August 4, 2023.
-Participants are expected to be on campus Monday-Friday through the end of the program and attend the Summer Research Colloquium weekly workshops.
+In summer 2025, we plan to continue the on-campus in-person program, which will run for nine weeks from June 1 - August 3, 2025.
+ReMatch+ is a residential-only program.
+All participants will reside in the Summer Research & Learning Village(Link is external) and are expected to be on campus Monday-Friday through the end of the program and attend the Summer Research Colloquium weekly workshops.

 Eligibility